klinkby/kli.dk/src/content/post/2023/01-exclusively-owns-logic-and-persistence/index.md

 A resource microservice should not have any dependencies to other services.
 Tight coupling between services should be avoided as it leads to a distributed monolith.

 Decoupling can be achieved by using asynchronous messaging, like RabbitMQ or Kafka, shared between the services in a publisher/subscriber pattern.
-For example, a customer service could publish a customer created event, which is consumed by other services that need to know about the customer.
+For example, a customer service could publish a customer created event, which is consumed by other services that need to know about the new customer.

 Aggregating services, also called "backend-for-frontend" services can be used to combine data from multiple services into a single response.
 This is useful to supply a facade for a specific client, like a mobile app or a web page.
 This type of service is always stateless and does not have persistent data.